Welcome to Corvallis Zen Circle

 Our sangha, started in 1992, has grown to include people of all ages and backgrounds.
 Some have been practicing for many years and some are new to practice.

-We are guided by Abby Mushin Terris, who was named a Dharma Holder in 2002 by Jan Chozen Bays of the White Plum lineage with whom she has studied for many years.
+We are guided by Abby Mushin Terris, who received Transmission in 2013 from Jan Chozen Bays, with whom she has studied for many years.
 Mushin began her Zen study with Robert Aitken Roshi in 1976.
 She also practiced for a time with Takabayashi Genki Roshi and Joan Reick, Roshi.
 She works as a psychotherapist and is the mother of two grown daughters.

-Mushin leads classes, full days of practice, short retreats and offers individual dharma guidance (interview) on a regular basis for members.
+Mushin leads classes, full days of practice, retreats and offers individual dharma guidance (sanzen) on a regular basis for members.

 We are directly affiliated with Great Vow Zen Monastery in Clatskanie, Oregon and enjoy regular visits by their priests in training.
 Some in our sangha (community) attend longer retreats there.